 - Profits and losses must be distributed according to the ratio of each shareholder’s capital contribution.
 Earnings are taxed at the enterprise level at the standard 25 percent rate and WHT applies at standard rate of 10 percent on dividends.

-- Unable to borrow or obtain registered capital from abroad for equity investment, so M&A acquisitions must be financed out of retained earnings or issuance of own stock, although this is still not common in practice.
-Asset acquisitions may be relatively easier to fund from a regulatory viewpoint (see the section on choice of acquisition funding later in this chapter).
+- Asset acquisitions may be relatively easier to fund than share acquisitions from a regulatory viewpoint (see the section on choice of acquisition funding later in this report).

 - Must reserve profits in a non-distributable capital reserve of up to 50 percent of amount of registered capital.